 NASA / WALTER MYERS / SCIENCE PHOTO LIBRARY NASA / WALTER MYERS / SCIENCE PHOTO LIBRARY

-Lunar space elevator moon base.
-Artwork of a future lunar space elevator at its base on the near side of the Moon.
-The support facilities include a loading machine (yellow, with cargo boxes), and astronauts.
-The lunar space elevator (around 50 metres long) has a solar-powered climber mechanism (solar panels, blue) that uses caterpillar track treads to pull the spacecraft along a ribbon running from the surface to a Lagrange point.
+Lunar space elevator ascent.
+Artwork of a future lunar space elevator ascending from its base on the Moon.
+It is around 50 metres long, with a central solar-powered climber mechanism (solar panels, blue) that uses caterpillar track treads to pull the spacecraft along a ribbon running from the surface to a Lagrange point.
 The journey takes over 3 weeks at 100 kilometres per hour over a distance of around 56,500 kilometres.
-The crew compartment is at lower left.
-Cargo arrays are either side of the climber mechanism.
+The crew compartment is at the rear in this view, with cargo arrays either side of the climber mechanism.
+Here, it is some 5000 kilometres above the Moon, around 50 hours after leaving the surface.

 Model release not required.
 Property release not required.